Local moving companies in Denver

 Crime index 24.89 47.84

-• In the latest presidential election, Arizona voted Democrat and Denver voted Republican.
+• In the last presidential election, Arizona voted Democrat and Denver voted Republican.

 Other considerations when moving to Arizona from Denver

-When moving from Denver to Arizona, think beyond just hiring movers and boxing up your stuff to keep things running smoothly.
-Don’t forget to check local regulations, permits, and any other logistics that could affect your move.
+When you’re moving from Denver to Arizona, you’ll want to do more than just pack your boxes and hire movers.
+Make sure you’re up to speed on local rules, permits, and other logistics that could affect your move.

 • State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Before you hire a moving company, double-check that they’re properly licensed.
+Double-check that your moving company is fully licensed before you hire them.

-• State regulator: You can check the status of a Arizona moving license anytime on the official state regulator’s website.
+• State regulator: You can check a Arizona moving license anytime on the state’s official regulatory website.

-• Moving permits: You won’t need a moving permit for Arizona, but it’s smart to look into local parking rules before your move.
+• Moving permits: There’s no need for a moving permit in Arizona, but be sure to look up local parking rules before moving day.

-• Change of address: Submit your USPS change of address form at least a week before your move.
-You can select your official move date to ensure your mail gets forwarded to Arizona without a hitch.
-Get started here.
+• Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Arizona without any hiccups.
+Start here.

-• Moving insurance: Insurance requirements vary from state to state.
+• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
 For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.

 Things to do in Arizona